firefly-iii/docs/docs/docs/how-to/firefly-iii/finances/reconcile.md

 # How to reconcile accounts

-Firefly III has a "reconciliation" view which allows you to verify your firefly transactions exactly match your account statement.
+Firefly III has a "reconciliation" view which allows you to verify that your transactions exactly match your account statement.
-This is an easy way to have peace of mind that your bank or credit card company is (hopefully) honest.
 This can also help to resolve incorrect balances after importing a large set of historical transactions into Firefly III.

 Open the reconcile view from either the Asset Accounts Listing (/accounts/asset) "actions" drop down menu, "Reconcile this account".